-- Upon the discretion of the instructor, only one (1) examination may be made up per semester due to an absence.
+- 1. Upon the discretion of the instructor, only one (1) examination may be made up per 8-week course due to an absence.
 Any subsequent examination missed will be given the grade of "0".
 The student is to notify the instructor (or the department secretary if the instructor is unavailable) before class time in order to be excused from the examination for that day.
 If the student does not call, the instructor may deny the student the opportunity to make up the examination. - 2.
 In the event of a missed exam, the test must be taken the day the student returns to class.
 Failure to follow this procedure may result in the student not being allowed to take the exam. - 3.
 A "pop quiz" may not be made up, as this negates the purpose of the quiz.
 The grade of the quiz missed will be recorded as "0".
 If a student arrives late for class and after the quiz has begun, that student will not be allowed to take the "pop quiz" and will receive a "0". - 4.
 Classes begin promptly as specified by the instructor.
 It is the students' responsibility to show consideration for the class by being prompt.
-The instructor may use his/her discretion regarding allowing students to enter the classroom late due to the disruptive nature. - 5.
+The instructor may use their discretion regarding allowing students to enter the classroom late due to the disruptive nature.
+Repeated instances of tardiness is an example of unprofessional behavior and violates the Code of Professional Conduct Policy (refer to policy pages 91-95). - 5.
 All cell phones and other communication devices must be turned off/inactivated during all class sessions. - 6.
 Students may not audio or video tape any classroom, clinical, or lab activity unless mandated for ADA compliance.